spilman6/courses/syllabi/2023/cs-intro.md

 title: C# Introduction to Programming
 description: Introduces C++ programming concepts and statements including input and output of data in a console application, variables and data type considerations, if-else and switch-case programming constructs, looping constructs, creating programmer defined functions, arrays, pointers, string manipulation, data structures and sequential file processing.
 It also introduces Object Oriented Programming in the C++ language.
 prereqs: C# Introduction to Programming (10152111)
-competencies: - 1.
-Create programs that use cout to output data to the console.- 2.
-Create programs that use assignment operations and math functions.- 3.
-Create programs that use conditional statements.- 4.
-Create programs that use loops.- 5.
-Debug programs using the debug utility in Visual Studio.- 6.
-Create user-defined functions that have void and non-void return types.- 7.
-Create user-defined functions that have by-value and by-ref parameters.- 8.
-Create programs that delclare and use pointers.- 9.
-Create programs that use arrays on the stack, and on the heap.- 10.
-Create programs that use string input and output.- 11.
-Create structures (structs) to hold single record data.- 12.
-Create programs that read from, and write to a file.- 13.
-Create programs that use classes and object-oriented principles.- 14.
-Create classes that use constructors and/or destructors.
+competencies: 1.
+Create programs that use cout to output data to the console.
+2. Create programs that use assignment operations and math functions.
+3. Create programs that use conditional statements.
+4. Create programs that use loops.
+5. Debug programs using the debug utility in Visual Studio.
+6. Create user-defined functions that have void and non-void return types.
+7. Create user-defined functions that have by-value and by-ref parameters.
+8. Create programs that delclare and use pointers.
+9. Create programs that use arrays on the stack, and on the heap.
+10. Create programs that use string input and output.
+11. Create structures (structs) to hold single record data.
+12. Create programs that read from, and write to a file.
+13. Create programs that use classes and object-oriented principles.
+14. Create classes that use constructors and/or destructors.

 section: 21300